A Hybrid Genetic Algorithm with Type-Aware Chromosomes for Traveling Salesman Problems with Drone: Problem Statement

 \section{Problem Statement}

 In this section, we introduce TSPD and FSTSP formally and describe their associated assumptions.
-As explained before, the TSPD system involves coordinating a truck with a drone to deliver goods.
-As the drone resides on the truck's roof, it can be launched to deliver a package to a customer and then returned to the top of the truck.
-The TSPD can be represented in a graph $G(\set{V},\set{E})$ where $\set{V}=\{0, 1, ..., n\}$ is the set of nodes and $\set{E}$ is the set of edges in the graph which is assumed to be complete.
+As explained before, the TSPD/FSTSP system involves coordinating a truck with a drone to deliver goods with the objective of minimizing the total delivery time, also known as the \emph{makespan} in the operations research literature.
+For the rest of the paper, we will use the term makespan as our objective function.
+As the drone resides on the truck's roof, it can be launched to deliver a package to a customer and then return to the top of the truck.
+The TSPD can be represented on a graph $G(\set{V},\set{E})$ where $\set{V}=\{0, 1, ..., n\}$ is the set of nodes, $n$ is the number of customer nodes, and $\set{E}$ is the set of edges of the graph which is assumed to be complete.
 We let $N = |\set{V}| = n+1$.
 Vehicles start their routes at the depot node $0$ and must return to it after completing their deliveries; for returning, the depot is represented as $0'$.
 The remaining nodes refer to the locations of customers.
 The travel time between the nodes may vary in accordance with the type of vehicle and the assumptions made about the problem.
 The ratio of drone speed to truck speed is represented by $\alpha$.
-For instance, if $\alpha=2$ and the distance is determined using the same metrics, the travel time for a drone between two geographical locations will be half of the time required for a truck to travel between the same nodes.
+For instance, if $\alpha=2$ and the Euclidean distance is used for both vehicles, the travel time for a drone between two geographical locations will be half of the time required for a truck to travel between the same nodes.